sleepy762/pquarry/client/README.md

 Once an interface has been set, the sniffer can be started by selecting the first option `Start sniffer`.
 The sniffer will check the validity of the pcap filters if they were set.
 If the filters are valid then the sniffer will work as expected.
 If the pcap filters are invalid, the sniffer will throw an error.
 Packets will be printed to stdout and saved in memory according to the filters.
 Almost every protocol has a unique color to make reading easier (Uses ANSI color codes).
 In order to stop the sniffer, a `SIGINT` signal must be sent (Ctrl+C).
 The sniffer will pause and return to the main menu with all the captured packets saved in memory.
 The sniffer can be resumed by selecting `Start sniffer` again.

 In order to export saved packets into a pcap file, first make sure that there are saved packets in memory.
 Selecting the option `Export packets into pcap` will bring up a prompt where a name has to be given to the pcap file where the packets will be saved. the `.pcap` file extension is added automatically and there is no need to write it.
-It is possible to just write a name for the pcap file and it will be saved in the same directory as the NetScout executable.
+It is possible to just write a name for the pcap file and it will be saved in the directory where NetScout was run from.
 It's also possible to write a full path to anywhere on the machine.
 Leaving the filename empty will abort the export.

 The option `Clear saved packets` can be used to remove all the curently saved packets.